Welcome to Farmersville

 We hope you want to get to know us a little better.
 We welcome new businesses, new Chamber Members and new or returning people to Farmersville.
 We are a vibrant city on the move, so if you want to know more about us or if you want to move closer to us, WATCH this VIDEO.

 If you are a visitor, we hope you feel welcome around here.
 If you are here for a great shopping experience or diverse dining opportunities click on our Chamber Directory to check out businesses to the far south on Hwy.
 78, north on 78, downtown on the square, or anywhere along Hwy 380.
-We just about have it all–and for a small town with 168 Chamber Members we think you will find exactly what you need in our Directory.
+We just about have it all–and for a small town with 178 Chamber Members we think you will find exactly what you need in this Texas treasure.

 If you have questions, need utilities, need any help or assistance click this link to our IMPORTANT TELEPHONE NUMBERS.